Samir-Kesare/OpsTree-Ansible/roles/elasticsearch/README.md

 ### templates file (elasticsearch.j2)

-This configuration file is for setting up and managing the Prometheus server, defines the behavior of the Prometheus service, including how it should be started, restarted.
+This configuration file is for setting up and managing the Elasticsearch server, defines the behavior of the Elasticsearch service, including how it should be started, restarted.

 <details>
 <summary> Click here to see prometheus_config.j2 file</summary>